Unit XI. Healing

 through its watchfulness.
 The healthy ego feels happy and actualized

 as well as worthy and full of personal power.
-At the same time, it is
+At the same time, it

-legitimate place in the personality structure and is willing to rescind its
+its legitimate place in the personality structure and is willing to rescind

-power when that is called for.
+its power when that is called for.

 Emotions